Blog Archive

 The kiddos placed the corresponding colored beads on the map as they matched up pictures and information cards about each geographic area.

-Famous Native American Indians in History
+Famous Native Americans in History

 FREE Famous Native American Indians in History Match Up Cards